siobhanlgorman/favoureats/TESTING.md

 **Pass/Fail: Pass**

-#### Epic: Enable users to register on the site to access full features
+#### Epic: Enable users to set up an account on the site to access full features
 #### *User Story*:
 * As a user I can register an account so that I can access the full range of features on the site (must-have / complete)(#18)